5 Innovative Performance Management Approaches

 Social performance management is an approach that adopts social media platforms to connect employees with their managers and peers.
 By creating social networks, it allows them to learn from one another on a daily basis, keeping up to date on performance goals and objectives.

-Social performance management is particularly useful for Gen Z and Millennials in the workforce.
+Having a social performance management model can be particularly useful for Gen Z and Millennials in the workforce.
 These groups are already embedded in social media networks, and familiar with feedback systems such as likes and sharing.

 Consider implementing one or more of the following strategies: